chefk5/products-app/README.md

 - GitHub Actions to run tests on every commit
 - Moti to animate the image in the Details screen

+## Possible Improvements
+In the case of a larger application, the selected item would be stored in redux instead of being passed as params in navigation.

 ## Getting Started

 ### Prerequisites